Multimedia installation after artistic investigation how to map an ever changing landscape. Commission by Zuiderzee Museum.

-My artistic research was an investigation how to map an ever changing landscape.
-A striped colour landscape based on a photograph of the Jungfrau-Aletsch area published in the book ‘Colour Based on Nature’ by Dutch bookmaker Irma Boom was my tour guide.
+How to map an ever changing landscape.
+In the context of the exhibition ’10 Years Thomas Eyck’ curator Jules van den Langenberg invited me to react on one of the works in the t.e collection; the book and wallpaper ‘Colour Based on Nature’ by Dutch bookmaker Irma Boom.
+This book I took as a guide and chose to focus on one of the pages of the book, which was a striped colour landscape based on a photograph of the Swiss Jungfrau-Aletsch area.
 It inspired me to explore the area first as tourist and later as artist-in-residence at the High Altitude Research Station Jungfraujoch.
 I worked on location to research the perspectives from which humans observe nature.
 I watched tourists and scientists, who relate to the landscape in a range of different ways.

 Based on my findings I created a multimedia collections of work that is on show in the Zuiderzeemuseum from 23/12/16 – 14/05/17 in Enkhuizen, The Netherlands.